 Why does it have the seal of approval?
 In a word: World Building.
 This is not just a story set on another planet, it is set in another freaking universe where the very laws of physics are different.
 In the between-chapter segments the author shows you the physics, the implications, the way it affects cosmology, astronomy, planetography and biology, the alternate periodic table of the elements, the culture of the various alien creatures, their language and forms of writing, games, everything.
 Absolutely breath-taking.

-Albedo Anthropomorphics is a regrettably short-lived comic book anthology.
+Albedo Anthropomorphics is a regrettably short-lived comic book anthology by Steve Gallacci.
 The gem were the stories about Erma Felna of the EDF, who was a genetically engineered anthropomorphic cat.
-There was also a short-lived paper-and-pencil role playing game called science is hard, the military tech well realized, and there were hard-hitting political and philosophical issues raised.
+There was also a short-lived paper-and-pencil role playing game called Albedo.
+The science is hard, the military tech well realized, and there were hard-hitting political and philosophical issues raised.

 Again, the implications were well thought out by the author.